netz39/ansible-role-host-docker/README.md

 ## Requirements

-The role has been tested on Debian and is expected to work on Ubuntu.
+The role has been tested on Debian and Ubuntu 24 LTS target hosts.
 Other distribution have not been tested.

 ## Install